Malta marks 5 years since journalist killed, seeks justice

 When the trial opened Friday for brothers George Degiorgio, 59, and Alfred Degiorgio, 57, the alleged hitmen reversed their pleas and pled guilty to carrying out the murder and were sentenced to 40 years in prison apiece.
 The sentencing brought to three the number of people serving time, after Vincent Muscat pleaded guilty last year for his part in the murder and was sentenced to 15 years in prison.

+Maltese Archbishop Charles Scicluna opened Sunday’s anniversary commemoration by celebrating a Mass at Bidjna church near where Caruana Galizia lived, saying killing can never be “business as usual” and stressing the need for justice, even when it makes the powerful uncomfortable.

-The government and opposition both welcomed Friday’s sentencing as a step forward, but said full justice still needed to be delivered.
+The government and opposition both welcomed Friday’s sentencing as a step forward, but said full justice still needed to be delivered — a call echoed repeatedly during Sunday’s events.

-“Daphne still cannot write her blog, enjoy her children and grandchildren, potter in her garden or be with her loved ones,” European Parliament President Roberta Metsola wrote on social media.
+“Daphne still cannot write her blog, enjoy her children and grandchildren, potter in her garden or be with her loved ones,” European Parliament President Roberta Metsola wrote on social media ahead of the anniversary.
 “Today is not justice, it is a small step.
 Now for those who ordered and paid for it, those who protected them and those who spent years doing everything imaginable to try to cover it up.”

 Caruana Galizia, 53, was a top Maltese investigative journalist who had targeted people in then-Prime Minister Joseph Muscat’s inner circle whom she accused of having offshore companies in tax havens disclosed in the Panama Papers leak.
 She also targeted the opposition.
 When she was killed, she was facing more than 40 libel suits.

-There are other court cases currently under way in Maltese courts relating to the murder.
+There are other cases currently under way in Maltese courts relating to the murder.

 Yorgen Fenech, a top businessman with ties to the former government, is awaiting trial following his 2021 indictment for alleged complicity in the slaying and for conspiracy to commit murder.
 His arrest in 2019 sparked a series of mass protests in the country that culminated with Muscat’s resignation.

-Note: This story has been corrected to show that the quote in the penultimate paragraph was from the writing of Caruana Galizia, not a quote from the activist.